When is The Falcon and The Winter Soldier TV series released on Disney+?

 Avengers-adjacent superheroes Bucky Barnes (AKA The Winter Soldier) and Sam “Falcon” Wilson are to steer their very own Disney TV present in 2020.

-The six-part sequence is being written by Malcom Spellman (Empire), with Kari Skogland (The Handmaid’s Story) set to direct – and it’s anticipated to observe on from the occasions of Avengers: Endgame.

-Because of this the adventures of the newly-anointed Captain America (Falcon) are to start on the Mickey Mouse Corp’s new streaming service, which is sort of a giant deal.
+Which means the adventures of the newly-anointed Captain America (Falcon) are to start on the Mickey Mouse Corp’s new streaming service, which is type of an enormous deal.

-Right here’s the whole lot we find out about The Falcon and The Winter Soldier.
+Right here’s every part we learn about The Falcon and The Winter Soldier.

 Sebastian Stan and Anthony Mackie are already in sync for ‘The Falcon and the Winter Soldier’